cf73/fidelis3/content/collections/products/monitor-40-2.md

+---
+id: dd3273dc-a9d3-4fcf-9463-174850cb58b8
+blueprint: product
 manufacturer: 433e2fdc-5676-4bd0-9406-0e76de182fcd
 product_hero_image: 40.3.jpg
 available_for_demo: true
 quote: 'The Monitor 40.2 is now my reference loudspeaker, and so it shall remain for a long, long time to come:'
 quote_attribution: 'Paul Seydor - The Absolute Sound'
+description:
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "The absolute pinnacle of BBC loudspeaker design.\_" -
+    type: paragraph
+    content:
+      -
+        type: text
-description: '<p>The absolute pinnacle of BBC loudspeaker design.&nbsp;</p><p>The result of a passionate and tireless quest for audio perfection.
+        text: 'The result of a passionate and tireless quest for audio perfection.
 Built on the success of the global award winning M40.2 40th Anniversary, this new generation Harbeth achieves a leap in performance delivery.
+Stunning realism, expansive bass and lifelike transparency delivers an ultimate experience for even the cognoscenti'
+      -
+        type: hard_break
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-Stunning realism, expansive bass and lifelike transparency delivers an ultimate experience for even the cognoscenti<br></p><p>Adaptable to a wide range of listening environments, accurate across the entire audio band, emotionally engaging and easy to drive, the M40.3 XD takes the acclaimed Harbeth sound to a its highest level. &nbsp;<br></p><p>Prepare yourself for true musical indulgence like you have never experienced before. &nbsp;</p><p>Pricing is for cherry finish - other finish options available for an additional upcharge.</p>'
+        text: "Adaptable to a wide range of listening environments, accurate across the entire audio band, emotionally engaging and easy to drive, the M40.3 XD takes the acclaimed Harbeth sound to a its highest level. \_"
+      -
+        type: hard_break
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "Prepare yourself for true musical indulgence like you have never experienced before. \_" -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Pricing is for cherry finish - other finish options available for an additional upcharge.'
 price: 22500
 show_price: true
 available_to_buy_online: false